nikita-telkar/nikita-telkar.github.io/index.md

 <br>

 ##### **Teaching Assistant**
-University of British Columbia, Canada (Sept - Dec 2020)
+The University of British Columbia, Canada (Sept - Dec 2020)

 * TA for the [graduate MEDG 520 Advanced Human Molecular Genetics course](https://med-fom-medgen.sites.olt.ubc.ca/files/2020/10/MEDG520-syllabus-2020W-Final-1.pdf) in the [Department of Medical Genetics](https://medgen.med.ubc.ca/).
 * Instrumental in restructuring the course and assignment format for the year